Today, I'm sharing how to make my all-time favorite cake: A classic opera cake.

 Chocolate Glaze

-- It helps to thin out the glaze so that it spreads easier.
-Also, slicing the cake gets easier since the glaze is not too crunchy, thanks to the oil.
+- Oil: It helps to thin out the glaze so that it spreads more easily.
+Also, slicing the cake gets easier since the glaze is not too crunchy.

-- Or use the extra chocolate glaze dropped on a tray after using it.
+- Dark chocolate (melted): You can also use the extra chocolate glaze dropped on a sheet tray after pouring it on top of the cake.

 - Make Biscuit Joconde sponge cake.